opensearch-project/project-website/_posts/2025-11-14-boost-search-relevancy-with-late-interaction-models.md

 In this architecture, the system concatenates the query with each candidate document (for example, "best hiking trails near Seattle" combined with document content) and processes this combined text through a transformer model.
 The model's attention mechanism enables every query token to attend to every document token during encoding, capturing nuanced relationships between query and document elements.
 The model then directly outputs a single relevance score for the query-document pair.

 **Advantages**:
-- **Highest accuracy**: Deep interaction captures sophisticated semantic relationships
+- **Highest accuracy**: Deep interaction captures sophisticated semantic relationships.
-- **Superior understanding**: Full attention mechanism provides comprehensive query-document analysis
+- **Superior understanding**: A full attention mechanism provides comprehensive query-document analysis.

 **Limitations**:
-- **Computational intensity**: Each query-document pair requires a complete forward pass through the model
+- **Computational intensity**: Each query-document pair requires a complete forward pass through the model.
-- **No pre-computation**: Cannot leverage cached embeddings, limiting scalability
+- **No precomputation**: You cannot leverage cached embeddings, limiting scalability.
-- **Latency concerns**: Processing overhead restricts real-time applications
+- **Latency concerns**: Processing overhead restricts real-time applications.

-Cross-encoder models excel in second-phase reranking scenarios, where they reorder a small, pre-selected subset of results to optimize the most relevant matches.
+Cross-encoder models excel in second-phase reranking scenarios, where they reorder a small, preselected subset of results to optimize the most relevant matches.
 The size of the result set processed by cross-encoders typically depends on system requirements for cost, latency, and accuracy, but these models are commonly applied to first-page results only.
 OpenSearch provides native support for cross-encoder reranking through search pipelines.
 The following diagram demonstrates the cross-encoder architecture with its comprehensive query-document interaction mechanism.

 ![Cross-Encoder Models](/assets/media/blog-images/2025-11-14-boost-search-relevancy-with-late-interaction-models/cross-encoders.png)